mvsowndapan/react-dnd-crop/README.md

 1. Responsive (you can use pixels or percentages).
 2. Touch enabled.
-3. Crop with custom crop size.
+3. Crop with custom crop size and can be disabled.
 4. No Document Manipulation.
 5. Standard image formats are accepted.
 6. Images with Errors are highlighted with different color.
-7. Crop Option can be disabled

 ## Installation